 - Beef also goes great with carrots.
 My braised beef recipe is delicious.

-Don’t go crazy a tablespoon of a good honey should be enough.
+Don’t go crazy, a tablespoon of good honey should be enough.

-This a favorite around the holiday season.
+This is a favorite around the holiday season.
 This really is a sweet version of carrots.
-You want to follow all the steps in the sauteed carrots but at the end don’t add the balsamic instead add 1 tbsp of butter and 1 tbsp of brown sugar.
+You want to follow all the steps in the sautéed carrots but in the end, don’t add the balsamic instead add 1 tbsp. of butter and 1 tbsp. of brown sugar.

 - Chef kife